 Being extra careful about your environment can also help you avoid illness as flu season approaches.
 According to Healthline, one way to lower your risk of catching the flu is to keep your home as clean as possible.
 Focus on places like your kitchen sponges, cutting boards, and sinks, where germs and viruses are likely to congregate.
 If you aren't quite sure how to clean a sponge, Healthline suggests either microwaving it for one minute on a high setting or just replacing it altogether.

 It's also important during this time of year to treat your body to foods that not only taste delicious, but will protect your health as well.
-So, thanks to the start of both the fall and flu season, it's time to start eating oatmeal to your heart's content, because according to Jaclyn London, MS, a registered dietitian and certified dietitian-nutritionist, the nutritious breakfast food is great for boosting your immune system.
+So, thanks to the start of both the fall and flu season, it's time to start eating oatmeal to your heart's content, because according to Jaclyn London, MS, RD, CDN, nutrition director at Good Housekeeping, the nutritious breakfast food is great for boosting your immune system.
 "The beta-glucan found in oats helps boost our infection-fighting blood cells," London wrote in a 2014 article for Good Housekeeping.
 "Oats also contain selenium and zinc, two important nutrients for warding off infection and helping you stay in fighting shape."